-The Non-Conformists or Puritans had arrived in Boston on July 31, 1637, from England, mostly Hertfordshire.
+The Non-Conformists or Puritans had arrived in Boston in 1637, from England (mostly Hertfordshire).
 A year later they sailed to what is now New Haven and held their first religious service under an oak tree on Sunday, April 25, 1638, with the founding settlers of that community.

 Desiring a church and a colony of their own, they purchased land for this purpose from Wepawaug Native Americans in February 1639, but they made no attempt to settle the land that winter.
 Their church was organized before moving to Wepawaug, which is now Milford.